 And, rather than the traditional simple syrup often used in the drink, Williams uses an apple cider syrup for added sweetness.
 This apple cider and brown sugar reduction serves well in the cocktail, but it also can be can be further reduced and drizzled over, say, warm apple pie à la mode, coffee cake, pancakes and waffles.

 Finally, like with any Old Fashioned, a few dashes of bitters are required.
 Williams keeps a traditional approach here, opting for three dashes of Angostura aromatic bitters.
 Swapping out some or all of the bitters for orange bitters can bring extra zest and brightness to the drink, so feel free to play around.

 - 3 dashes Angostura bitters

 - Garnish: orange twist

-Add all the ingredients into a mixing glass with ice, and stir until well-chilled.
+Add the Mount Gay rum, apple cider syrup and Angostura bitters into a mixing glass with ice and stir until well-chilled.